 William Danby and his wife moved into the house in 1865 - originally from Yorkshire, he was listed in a census return for Elmfield as a Land and Fund Holder.
 When he died in 1897, his estate was worth £105,217 13s 8d, an amount that is the equivalent of several million today.
 His wife died in the same year.
 A stained-glass window and brass plaque were installed in St David's Church in their memory, by their daughter.

 The next owner of Elmfield was Dr William Buller

-Revenue.
-By his retirement, he had been awarded the Commander of the
+Inland Revenue.
+By his retirement, he had been awarded the Commander

-Bath for his 37 years service.
-He became involved in the running of the
+of the Bath for his 37 years service.
+He became involved in the

 William Heberden was a keen gardener and made many improvements to the grounds of Elmfield.
 The gardens are south facing and contain many cedars and firs along with a pond and fountain.
 One of the mature cedars was blown over in a gale a few years ago, and a car belonging to an unfortunate customer was written off.
 He was also noted for his research into the study and treatment of arthritis.
 It was Heberden who installed the barrel-vaulted conservatory, known as the Orangery, which had previously been part of Streatham House.
-It is said that the structure is one of Isambard Kingdom Brunel's standard designs.
 The grounds were a popular venue of St Davids community, during his tenure, for hosting annual fetes.
 At his death in 1922, he left £74,087.